 On the fourth platform sit two ministers, or daijin.
 They may also be known as the couple’s bodyguards, and this level features a table with gifts for the couple.
 Three helpers or shicho sit on the fifth level, and they are usually depicted as different types of drinkers.
 One cries while another laughs, and the third sits in anger.
-There may also be a mandarin orange tree or sakura tree on this level.
+There may also be a mandarin orange or sakura tree on this level.

 In the days or weeks leading up to March 3rd, families host gatherings at their homes to show off their display.
-This differs from traditional Japanese festivals, which are often large gatherings in public areas featuring parades, dancing, fireworks, street vendors, artwork, and various other means of entertainment.
+This differs from traditional Japanese festivals, which are often large gatherings in public areas featuring parades, dancing, fireworks, street vendors, artwork, and other entertainment.
 However, there are still traditional festivals around the country even though hinamatsuri is primarily celebrated in one’s home with close friends and family.

 One popular gathering is the Kaatsura Big Hina Matsuri.
 This festival started in 2001 and has quickly grown to feature over 30,000 hina dolls from all corners of Japan.
-Its Tomisaki Shrine is known for a collection of 1,800 hina dolls displayed on the stone steps; their dazzling nighttime illumination brings tourists flocking from all regions of the country and world.
-Its Katsuura City Art and Cultural Exchange Center displays around 8,000 more hina dolls, making it an ideal option for those who want to experience a festival firsthand.
+Its Tomisaki Shrine is known for a collection of 1,800 hina dolls displayed on the stone steps; their dazzling nighttime illumination brings tourists from all regions of the country and world.
+Its Katsuura City Art and Cultural Exchange Center display around 8,000 more hina dolls, making it an ideal option for those who want to experience a festival firsthand.

 Other festivals in Japan embrace the older elements of hinamatsuri, as people gather in large groups to send ornately decorated paper dolls floating down the river.
-Some take place the week before hinamatsuri, but others, such as the Nagashi Bina Festival in Yakage Town, are in late March.
+Some occur the week before hinamatsuri, but others, such as the Nagashi Bina Festival in Yakage Town, are in late March.
 Many of these festivals, including the Nagashi Bina Festival, feature a procession of people making their way to the river beforehand.